jehptes/deploy-webserver-azure-IaC/README.md

 ### Instructions
 cmd = command

-**How to customize the vars.tf**
+**How to customize the vars.tf file**

 The vars.tf contains variables for terraform including  prefix, location, password, username, num_vms and num_managed_disks.
 You can customize each variable.

 **NOTE:**

-* For each of these variables, they can either have integer or string default values, in case you want to specify a default value, within the code definition of each variable, add a default value:
+* For each of these variables, they can either have integer or string default values, in case you want to specify a default value, within the code definition of each variable,do this:

 For string defaults values ------------------> "default" = "name_here"

 For integer defaults values -----------------> "default" = 2

-In case you do not specify a default value within the vars.tf for each variable, you will be be prompted to do that when running terraform plan or apply.
+**In case you do not specify a default value within the vars.tf for each variable, you will be be prompted to do that when running terraform plan or apply.**

 **prefix:** This is the prefix name that will be added to azure resource names specified in the main.tf file.
-To make sure the prefix is added to  the name of a resource in the main.tf file during creation, add the prefix variable to the name parameter of the resource, for example: name  = "${var.variable_name}-network"    ---------->   name   = "${var.prefix}-network"
+To make sure the prefix is added to  the name of a resource in the main.tf file during creation, add the prefix variable to the name parameter of the resource, for example:

+name  = "${var.variable_name}-network"    ---------->   name   = "${var.prefix}-network"

 **location**: This is the region in which you want your azure resources to be created.
+Check Azure documentation to know regions available to deploy resources.

-**password**: This is the azure resource password.
+**password**: This is your azure resource password.
 Here you just need to specify your password on the default parameter.

-**username**: This is the azure resource username.
+**username**: This is yout azure resource username.
 Here you just need to specidy your username on the default parameter.

 **num_vms** : This is the variable that provides the number of Vitual machines to created by terraform.
-You can change the default value to meet your requirements by following the steps above for variables with int defaults.
+You can change the default value to meet your requirements by
+              following the steps above for variables with int defaults.

 **num_managed_disks**: This is the variable that provides the number of managed disks to be created by terraform.
-You can change the default value to meet your requirements by following the steps above for variables with int defaults.
+You can change the default value to meet your
+                       requirements by following the steps above for variables with int defaults.

 **Instructions to run packer and Terraform templates**